Stand with Ukraine flag

 Overview

-• stream device and/or asset data from your custom application running in the cloud.
+• Stream device and/or asset data from your custom application running in the cloud.

 Create converter and integration templates